-RAJ PAI is partner in the firm’s Food, Drug and Medical Device Compliance and Enforcement practice.
+RAJ PAI is a partner and global leader of the Food, Drug and Medical Device Compliance and Enforcement group.
 His practice focuses on representing life science companies in connection with government investigations, enforcement proceedings and litigation.
 These investigations and enforcement proceedings involve a range of matters including marketing practices, product safety and reporting, good manufacturing practices, and civil and criminal violations of the Federal Food, Drug and Cosmetic Act (the FDCA), as well as violations of the False Claims Act.

 Examples of Raj’s representative matters include: